Jacobbishopxy/studies-rs/README.md

 # Demo Rust

 Since `rust-analyzer` needs full scan each time opening the project, it takes a long time and disk space for saving `target` file.
-Hence, for VsCode user please manually uncomment the sub-project name (willing to be tested), and this is located in "rust-analyzer.linkedProjects" within `.vscode/settings.json` file.
+Hence, for VsCode user please manually uncomment the sub-project name (willing to be tested), and this setting is in "rust-analyzer.linkedProjects" field which locates in `.vscode/settings.json` file.

 - [holodeck](./holodeck/README.md)
 - [actix_web-async_graphql_rbatis](./actix_web-async_graphql_rbatis/README.md)